 Ellen enjoys spending time with her daughter, who is in elementary school, and whenever possible fits in yoga, hiking, meditation, and helping her friends and colleagues with the many amazing causes they are involved in!

-Ellen’s book, Under the Big Tree: Extraordinary Stories from the Movement to End Neglected Tropical Diseases, is forthcoming from Johns Hopkins University Press in January 2019.
+Ellen’s book, Under the Big Tree: Extraordinary Stories from the Movement to End Neglected Tropical Diseases, was published in January 2019 from Johns Hopkins University Press.